OG-CZ/CS50p/README.md

 # CS50P – Introduction to Programming with Python

-Welcome to my journey through [CS50’s Introduction to Programming with Python](https://cs50.harvard.edu/python/) – a beginner-friendly but rigorous course offered by Harvard University, designed to teach the fundamentals of programming using Python.
+Welcome to my journey through [CS50’s Introduction to Programming with Python](https://cs50.harvard.edu/python/) a course offered by Harvard University, designed to teach the fundamentals of programming using Python.

 ---